Integration of Migrants and Attitudes Towards the Welfare State

 Current stage:

-After four years of funding, the FIS-BMAS junior research group is now focussing on publishing the results.
-One study (accepted for publication) investigates whether pensioners with a foreign ethnic background are perceived as less deserving to receive a pension than native pensioners.
-A factorial survey experiment finds support for welfare chauvinist attitudes: native respondents grant lower pensions to pensioners with perceived non-German ancestry than to other pensioners, even if both have the same income, contribution years, and number of children.
-In two other papers, we use similar designs and show that such discriminatory attitudes are also found in the perception of fair wages, of social assistance, of unemployment benefits and of the sanctioning of the unemployed.
+After more than five years of funding, the FIS-BMAS junior research group is coming to an end on 31 January 31 2025.
+Several papers using factorial survey experiments to examine welfare chauvinist attitudes have been published or are currently under review.
+Our latest publication in the Journal for European Social Policy investigates whether pensioners with a foreign ethnic background are perceived as less deserving to receive a pension than native pensioners.
+Our results show that welfare chauvinist attitudes are prevalent in the German population: in the experiment, native respondents granted lower pensions to pensioners with perceived migration background than to other pensioners, even if both had the same income, contribution years, and number of children.
+In two other papers, we use similar experimental designs and show that such discriminatory attitudes are also found in the perception of fair wages, social assistance, unemployment benefits and sanctions on the unemployed.

 Fact sheet